Diderot-Language/examples/README.md

 Note the use of the `$TEEMDDRO` variable set above, and the possible (implicit) use of the `$SMLNJ_CMD` variable also described above.

+If the configure fails with:

+	checking for nrrdMetaDataNormalize... no
+	configure: error: "please update your teem installation"

+it means that your Teem source checkout is not recent enough; `nrrdMetaDataNormalize` was added with Teem revision r6294.
-If your build fails with an error message `anchor $ml-lpt-lib.cm not defined`, you're missing the ml-lpt library, which you can get through your package manager (such as `sudo apt-get install ml-lpt`) or from the [SML/NJ Distribution Files page](http://smlnj.org/dist/working/110.80/index.html).
+If the build fails with an error message `anchor $ml-lpt-lib.cm not defined`, it means the ml-lpt library is missing.
+This is availble through your package manager (such as `sudo apt-get install ml-lpt`) or from the [SML/NJ Distribution Files page](http://smlnj.org/dist/working/110.80/index.html).

-Once the build of the Diderot compiler is finished, you can check that it worked by trying:
+Once the configure and build of the Diderot compiler is finished, you can check that it worked by trying:

 	bin/diderotc --help

-One technical note: `bin/diderotc` is not a stand-alone executable; it is a shell script that assumes working paths to the `sml` installation and to where Diderot was compiled.
-Also, when `bin/diderotc` compiles `.cxx` C++ files (which it generates), it depends on the relative location of an `include` directory (peer to `bin`) created by `make local-install`.
+One technical note: `bin/diderotc` is not a stand-alone executable.
+It is a shell script that assumes working paths to the `sml` installation and to where Diderot was compiled.
+Also, when `bin/diderotc` compiles the C++ files it generates, it depends on the relative location of an `include` directory (peer to `bin`) created by `make local-install`.

 To compile these examples or any other Didorot programs you write, you